James Hernandez (figure skater): 2021–22 season: Debut of Bekker/Hernandez

-In January of 2021, Hernandez announced a new partnership with Phebe Bekker.
+In January 2021, Hernandez announced a new partnership with Phebe Bekker.
 The two trained with his previous coaches Coomes and Buckland in Philadelphia.

 Bekker/Hernandez made their international debut as a team on ISU Junior Grand Prix at the 2022 JGP Slovenia in late September.
 They were tenth in both segments of competition to place tenth overall.
 At their second assignment, the 2022 JGP Poland, Bekker/Hernandez placed eighth in the rhythm dance and seventh in the free dance to finish finally in eighth place.

 In November, Bekker/Hernandez won their first junior national title at the 2021 British Championships, leading silver medalists Bushell/Lapsky by nearly 30 points.
 Bekker said of the win, "After such a relatively short time together, we are delighted to win our first British title."
 Due to their placement at nationals, Bekker/Hernandez were named to the British team for the 2022 World Junior Championships in Tallinn.
 Before Junior Worlds, Bekker/Hernandez were assigned to the Egna Dance Trophy where they finished seventh.
 Competing in Tallinn, Bekker/Hernandez were tenth in the rhythm dance and eleventh in the free dance to place tenth overall.